NicolaRamazzotti/NicolaRamazzotti/README.md

 Here are some ideas to get you started:

 - 🔭  I’m currently working on cloud software for a wholesaler of cashmere and a website for an artist
 - 🌱  I’m currently learning Gatsby and MERN Stack
 - 👯  I’m looking to collaborate whit anybody have a same curiosity than mine
 - 🤔  I’m looking for help with MONGO DB
-- 💬 Ask me about ...
+- 💬  Ask me about everything
 - 📫  How to reach me: nicorama15@gmail.com
 - 😄  Pronouns: Jekill15
 - ⚡ Fun fact: ...